 INTERESTED IN SERVING ON STAFF?

-Both adults and High School students in grades 9-12 who are interested in serving on staff for New Beginnings #31 should check out our Staff Information page for more details.
-Those wishing to serve on staff must be available to attend staff day for the event which is Oct.
-4, 2014.
-Contact Chad Senuta or Jess Elfring with questions.
+Both adults and High School students in grades 9-12 who are interested in serving on staff for New Beginnings #32 should REGISTER ONLINE and check out our Staff Information page for more details.
+Those wishing to serve on staff must be available to attend staff day Oct.
+3 from 10 am to 2pm.
+Contact Chad Senuta with questions.